Job Prospects... At a glance

 There is strong competition for generalist and entry-level jobs.
 On the other hand, HR practitioners with experience and expertise in internal recruitment, change management, learning and development, culture and diversity management, remuneration and rewards, and employment relations are in high demand for both permanent and contract positions.

 In New Zealand as a whole, there are fewer vacancies in the public sector and local bodies, and fewer vacancies in the manufacturing, construction and retail industries.

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a bachelor’s degree in business and management, the large majority of graduates are in employment.
-A fairly high proportion of graduates were overseas, while almost none were receiving a benefit.
-The median salary two years after graduation was estimated to be about $45,000.
+Three years after completing a bachelor’s degree in business and management, the large majority of graduates are in employment.
+A fairly high proportion of graduates were overseas or in further study, while very few were receiving a benefit.
+The median salary three years after graduation was estimated to be about $56,000.

 HR professionals are not on Immigration New Zealand's skill shortage lists.

 The number of online job vacancies for HR professionals has lagged behind the average for all occupations during the last seven years.
 This could mean that it has become harder to find a job in this occupation, or that recruitment has moved away from online job boards.

 HR practitioners’ vacancies are advertised through websites such as Trade Me Jobs and Seek and, increasingly, through social media like LinkedIn.

 HR practitioners may move into management positions such as human resources manager, corporate services director, training and development manager, general manager or chief executive.

 They may also move into specialist human resources roles such as: